We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 After he graduated law school, Ashwin joined the U.S. Marine Corps and served as judge advocate.
 There is no better training ground for a trial lawyer – he tried over one-hundred felony and misdemeanor cases.
 Ashwin spent most of his time defending young Marines who had made bad mistakes and were facing many years in prison.
 He tried a lot of contested jury trials, and he is proud of the exceptional results he got for those Marines and Sailors, including one of the first successful defenses of a Marine who was discriminated against based on sexual orientation.

 In 2005, Ashwin deployed to Iraq and worked with the State Department, Justice Department, United Nations, European Union, and Iraqi judges and attorneys to help establish the rule of law in Iraq.
 He served as a prosecutor when he got back from deployment in 2006 and obtained even more trial experience.

-I joined Robins, Kaplan, Miller & Ciresi LLP as a business and intellectual property litigator after my time in the Marine Corps concluded.
-I gained experience representing corporations as large as Honeywell, General Electric, and US Bank and as small as mom and pop storefront businesses.
+Ashwin joined Robins Kaplan as a business and intellectual property litigator after his time in the Marine Corps finished.
+There, he gained experience representing both large corporations and small mom and pop storefront businesses.